 You can also click Skip in the Actions column of a failed precheck item.
 In the dialog box that appears, you can view the prompt for the consequences of the operation and click OK.

-After the precheck is successful, click Purchase to go to the Purchase Data Migration Instance page to make the purchase.
+After the pre-check succeeds, click Purchase to go to the Purchase Data Migration Instance page.

-Once the purchase is successful, you can start the data migration task.
-For more information on purchase, see Purchase a data migration instance.
-If you don't need to purchase a data migration instance at the moment, click Save to jump to the details page of the data migration task, where you can manually purchase later as needed.
+After the purchase succeeds, you can start the data migration task.
+For more information about how to purchase a data migration instance, see Purchase a data migration instance.
+If you do not need to purchase a data migration instance at this time, click Save to go to the details page of the data migration task.
+You can manually purchase a data migration instance later as needed.

-The data migration service allows modification of migration objects during the execution of a data migration task.
+The data migration service allows you to modify the migration objects when the task is running.
 For more information, see View and modify migration objects.
-Once the data migration task starts, it will execute sequentially based on the selected migration types.
-For more information, see "View Migration Details" section in View Details of Data Migration Tasks.
+After the data migration task is started, it is executed based on the selected migration types.
+For more information, see the "View migration details" section in View details of a data migration task.